ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 The message must be signed by the client.

-The parameters of this message consists of the following:
+The parameters of this message consist of the following:

 - messageType REQUIRED urn:ietf:satp:msgtype:lock-assert-msg.

-- sessionId REQUIRED: A unique identifier (e.g. UUIDv4) chosen earlier by client in the Initialization Request Message.
+- sessionId REQUIRED: A unique identifier (e.g. UUIDv4) chosen earlier by the client in the Initialization Request Message.

 - transferContextId REQUIRED: A unique identifier (e.g. UUIDv4)
   used to identify the current transfer session at the application layer.

-- lock_assertion_claim REQUIRED.
+- lockAssertionClaim REQUIRED.
 The lock assertion claim or statement by the client.

-- lock_assertion_claim_format REQUIRED.
+- lockAssertionClaimFormat REQUIRED.
 The format of the claim.

-- lock_assertion_expiration REQUIRED.
+- lockAssertionExpiration REQUIRED.
 The duration of time of the lock or escrow upon the asset.

 - hashPrevMessage REQUIRED.
 The hash of the previous message.